nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 Remember to add the .env file to your .gitignore so it doesn’t get saved to GitHub

 ## *package.json*: for node.js
-The campoutz app to be deployed on Heroku is a node.js application, so we need to create a *package.json* file in the root directory for our application.
+The Campoutz app to be deployed on Heroku is a node.js application, so we need to create a *package.json* file in the root directory for our application.
 This *package.json* file is different from the package.json file that was created for the client react app.

 Create `package.json` file in the root directory with this command: `$ npm init` and follow the set up prompts.